Addiction Therapy

 What is Motivational Enhancement Therapy?
 Read More »

-What Will I Learn in Contingency Management Therapy?
+What to Expect to Learn in Contingency Management Therapy

 Addiction is a dangerous mental health disorder that affects more than 40 million men and women each year.
 There is no cure for addiction, However, there are several behavioral therapies that are proven to be effective in treating addiction and helping men and women live sober lives.
 Contingency management techniques use a rewards-based system to

-What Will I Learn in Contingency Management Therapy?
-Read More »
+What to Expect to Learn in Contingency Management Therapy Read More »

 Addiction is a mental health illness that affects roughly 42 million men and women in the U.S. each year.
 Fortunately, there are several treatment programs that can treat addiction through a combination of group and individual counseling, holistic therapy, and medication-assisted treatment.
 Individual therapy is a necessity in the recovery process as it requires a

-Why is Individual Counseling Important?
+How Individual Counseling Works for Addiction?
 Read More »

 The Dangers of Codependency